ABOUT OUR ALOCASIA STINGRAY

 Do elephant ear plants need sun or shade?

 Elephant ear plants prefer a mixture of sun and shade.
 They can be very sensitive to direct sunlight so it’s best to keep Alocasia's away from any windows.
+Use a large plant like Sasha and Carlos to break up any harsh sunlight.
 If they receive too much shade this can cause the plant to wilt and fail to produce any new growth.

 Are elephant ear plants poisonous?